Becoming Simulation Faculty - elearning for healthcare

 • Topic 4: Debriefing and Feedback

 This topic introduces candidates to debriefing and feedback in SBE.
-It describes the role of debriefing, identifies debriefing models, and introduces practice debriefing ahead of the accompanying workshop.
+It describes the role of debriefing, identifies debriefing models, and highlights tools that can be used to support future development of these critical skills in different practise settings.

 The learning outcomes for this topic are: